hfp/libxstream/README.md

 The library's application programming interface (API) completely seals the implementation and only forward-declares types which are beyond the language's built-in types.
 The entire API consists of below subcategories each illustrated by a small code snippet.
 The [Function Interface](#function-interface) for instance enables an own function to be enqueued for execution within a stream (via function pointer).
 A future release of the library will provide a native FORTRAN interface. [[c](https://github.com/hfp/libxstream/blob/master/include/libxstream.h)]

 ### Data Types
 Data types are forward-declared types used in the interface.
-Moreover, there is a mapping from the language's built-in types to the types supported in the [Function Interface](#function-interface)).
+Moreover, there is a mapping from the language's built-in types to the types supported in the [Function Interface](#function-interface).

 ```C
 /** Boolean state. */